envi/olesia-khomchyn.github.io/docs/Custom_Options.md

     - Inventory Vendors for a specified Inventory
     - Inventory Vendors
     - Specified Inventory Vendor
-    - Inventory Vendors changed from a specified date
+    - Inventory Vendors changed from the specified date
-    - Inventory Items changed from a specified date
+    - Inventory Items changed from the specified date
-    - Inventory Locations changed from a specified date
+    - Inventory Locations changed from the specified date

 ``` title="Request Example"